10 Design Mistakes & How to Fix Them

 Simple Lilac Bouquet by sheholdsdearly.com

 Number Three | Take care of the leaves!
-If you put a stem in water with both leaves and blossoms, the water will end up going to the leaves, leaving you with wilty blossoms.
+If you put a stem in water with both leaves and blossoms, much of the water will end up going to the leaves, leaving you with wilty blossoms in your lilac bouquet.

 To avoid this, I recommend stripping all the leaves off of the stems with the blossoms you’re using for your bouquet.